 Service played a foundational role in the undergraduate experience of the Class of 2020 Park Scholars.
 They took part in Service Raleigh events leading a total of about 4,500 volunteers on three community days of service.
 They helped run four Krispy Kreme Challenges, which collectively raised $725,000 for UNC Children’s hospital.
 Five members of this class developed extended service projects as NC State Social Innovation Fellows.

 They demonstrated impressive generosity.
 For their class legacy project, the Class of 2020 raised $10,000 to donate commercial refrigerators and freezers to Urban Ministries, a local nonprofit at which many Park Scholars have volunteered.
 They had 100 percent class participation in the 2017 Park March Madness competition and helped Park Scholarships lead the pack on NC State’s first Day of Giving in 2019.
-When a global pandemic disrupted their senior year, they reached out to help the community.
+When a pandemic disrupted their senior year, they reached out to help the community.